SharePoint Migration Identity Mapping Tool

 If you choose to continue with the Identity Mapping process, you will receive one more prompt when the Azure Active Directory scan runs.
 If you are unable to authenticate or provide consent at that point, the Azure Active Directory scan will fail.
 You will still receive the reports, but mapping will not be performed.
 The resulting output is representative of all the identities that have access to the source SharePoint environment.

-The identity mapping scans can be configured in the ScanDef.json file located in the same directory as SMAT.exe.
+The identity mapping scans can be configured in the ScanDef.json file.
+This file is located in the same directory as SMAT.exe.

 Consent to read directory data

 To generate the Identity Mapping Reports, you need to consent to allow assessment tool to read your Azure AD directory.
-There are two ways to do this:
+There are two methods available.

 Option 1: Run the assessment tool with the -ConfigureIdentityMapping switch.

-This option will the SPO Identity Mapping tool to your tenant's Enterprise Applications section and allow anyone in your tenant to run the tool to perform identity mapping for migration in Office 365.
+This option gives the assessment tool access to your tenant's Enterprise Applications section.
+It allows anyone in your tenant to run the tool to perform identity mapping for migration in Microsoft 365.

 Download the assessment tool from here: SharePoint Migration Assessment Tool